Keto Flours: When & How to Use Them in Your Low-Carb Recipes

 Pork rinds are a great substitute for breadcrumbs in keto recipes since they are low in carbs and high in fat.
 Just be sure to finely crush them before using them to get a similar texture to breadcrumbs.

-Lots of people love eating pork rinds because of the flavor and crunch!
-Pork rinds are super tasty, with just enough saltiness, making them great for adding extra flavor to all sorts of dishes.
-Plus, their satisfying crunch makes them the perfect thing to add as a crunchy coating to chicken tenders.
-So go on, enjoy those pork rinds!
+Many people love eating pork rinds because of the flavor and crunch!
+Pork rinds offer just enough saltiness to make them great for adding extra flavor to all sorts of savory dishes.

 7) Cauliflower Flour